KCI The Anti_Meth Site

 "Meth gets too much credit."

-neverending Re: Addiction: leave your spouse, never your kids
+Re: Addiction: leave your spouse, never leave your kids?

 SFJ you said: